apache/doris/docs/en/docs/sql-manual/sql-reference/Data-Manipulation-Statements/Load/MYSQL-LOAD.md

         PROPERTIES ("max_filter_ratio"="0.2")
         ```

-5. Import the data in the local file'testData 'into the p1, p2 partitions in the table of'testTbl' in the database'testDb ', allowing a 20% error rate.
+5. Import the data in the local file `testData` into the p1, p2 partitions in the table of `testTbl` in the database `testDb`, allowing a 20% error rate.

         ```
         LOAD DATA LOCAL